Professor Abigail Harrison Moore

 - Phone: +44(0)113 343 5281

 - Location: 111 Fine Art Building, University Rd

-I am the Head of the School of Fine Art, History of Art and Cultural Studies, and Professor of Art History and Museum Studies.
+I am Professor of Art History and Museum Studies.
 I developed the University of Leeds’ very successful masters programme in Art Gallery and Museum Studies, and co-developed its sister programme, MA Arts Management and Heritage Studies.
 I was a founding member of the Centre for Critical Studies in Museums, Galleries and Heritage, and the Centre for Collaborative Heritage Research, and I have supervised a large number of PhDs in these research areas.